 In simulations, collisions cause smaller star groupings to lose material.

-In a new Nature Astronomy study, an international team led by astrophysicists from the University of California, Irvine, and Pomona College report how, when tiny galaxies collide with bigger ones, the bigger galaxies can strip the smaller galaxies of their dark matter — matter that we can’t see directly, but which astrophysicists think must exist because, without its gravitational effects, they couldn’t explain things like the motions of a galaxy’s stars.
+An international team of astrophysicists report how, when tiny galaxies collide with bigger ones, the bigger galaxies can strip the smaller galaxies of their dark matter — matter that we can’t see directly, but which astrophysicists think must exist because, without its gravitational effects, they couldn’t explain things like the motions of a galaxy’s stars.
+The new study, published in the journal Nature Astronomy,was by an international team led by astrophysicists from the University of California, Irvine, and Pomona College.

 It’s a mechanism that has the potential to explain how galaxies might be able to exist without dark matter – something once thought impossible.